The Wisconsin Explorer Program is a parent-child discovery program in Wisconsin state parks and forests.

-This year, kids all over Wisconsin are exploring the extremes!
+This year, kids all over Wisconsin are solving mysteries!

 Make tracks to the nearest state park, forest, trail, or recreation area and ask for a free Wisconsin Explorer booklet.
 Inside you'll find nature activities, scavenger hunts, games, hikes, and crafts to help you explore Wisconsin's great outdoors together.

 Kids who complete the requirements will earn collectable state symbol patches.
-Don't just sit there - get out and start Exploring the Extremes together!
+Don't just sit there - get out and start Solving Mysteries together!

 Wisconsin Explorer program grows with kids

 There are three age levels in the Wisconsin Explorer program (3-5 years, 6-8 years, and 9 years and up).
 Three themes help kids explore different parts of the great outdoors.
 With nine booklets, a three-year-old can begin the program this year and participate until age eleven without repeating a booklet.

 Wisconsin Explorer books are available at most state parks, forests, and recreation areas.
 In addition, several trails also have books.
 To preview or download a book, select the cover that matches the age of your child.

 |Booklet for ages 3-5||Booklet for ages 6-8||Booklet for ages 9 and up|